nicferrier/keepie/README.md

   is also picked up from the environment variable KEEPIEURL though the option takes precedence; by default this is the local pgBoot server, which makes development easier
+* `serviceName` - the authorization name, the service to request authorization for
+* `pgBinDir` - a place where we'll find the pg binaries, we'll try to guess if not specified
 * `appCallback` - a function, called with the express app so you can configure routes.
 * `listenerCallback` - a function, called with the listener address so you can enquire of the listener.